Alpine (email client): Features

 Alpine shares many common features of console applications, like a rich set of shortcut keys, using a keyboard instead of a mouse for all navigation and operations.
 In fact, all operations in Alpine have corresponding shortcut keys.

 Unlike other console applications targeting developers and experienced users, which often require users to edit a configuration file, Alpine lets users change most configuration options within the software.
 This makes alpine one of the most easy to learn console-based email clients.

 Alpine supports IMAP, POP, SMTP, NNTP and LDAP protocols natively.
 Although it does not support composing HTML email, it can display emails that only have HTML content as text.
 Alpine can read and write to folders in several formats, including Maildir, mbox, the mh format used by the mh message handling system, mbx, and MIX.

 Alpine includes its own editor Pico (Pico stands for PIne COmposer), which includes commands for basic editing of files, such as, search and replace, spelling, and justifying of text, besides cut and paste, and intuitive navigation commands.
 However, any editor can be used to compose messages in Alpine, using the Editor configuration variable.

-Besides being able to set up an alternate editor, users can configure more than a hundred variables and options to their liking, including setting up configuration for sending and receiving e-mail from different services, through an Incoming Folders collection and the use of personalities (called roles in Alpine), and therefore a user can share the same address book between different accounts.
+Besides being able to set up an alternative editor, users can configure more than a hundred variables and options to their liking, including setting up configuration for sending and receiving e-mail from different services, through an Incoming Folders collection and the use of personalities (called roles in Alpine), and therefore a user can share the same address book between different accounts.
 Alpine can also sort individual folders by several criteria, including threading, original sender, recipient, and size.
 Alpine also allows users to configure colors, filters, scores, and character set of the display among others.
-Your configuration and address books can be saved locally or on a remote IMAP server, so that they be accessible to you wherever you are.
+The configuration and address books can be saved locally or on a remote IMAP server where they are accessible from different computers.
 Alpine also handles encrypted and signed messages using the S/MIME standard.

-Although Alpine was designed to be accessible to beginners, it can be easily set up for more advanced users.
-All screens in Alpine include built-in help, which can be quickly accessed with the CTRL-G command.
+Although Alpine was designed to be accessible to beginners, it can easily be set up for more advanced users.
+All screens in Alpine include built-in help, which can quickly be accessed with the CTRL-G command.